geoglows/pygeoglows/docs/API Documentation/streamflow_alt.rst

 to get information over the internet without using a web browser.

 The API is currently available from a BYU endpoint and 2 endpoints through Microsoft Azure.
-These endpoints are string variables called BYU_ENDPOINT, AI4E_ENDPOINT (requires the api_key parameter) and CONTAINER_ENDPOINT.
+These endpoints are string variables called BYU_ENDPOINT, AI4E_ENDPOINT (requires the token   parameter) and CONTAINER_ENDPOINT.

 In general, a method requires an ID, called the reach_id or common id (COMID), for a specific stream.
 This ID is unique to the stream network configured for this Service.
 It is arbitrarily assigned so that there is a way to keep data